emmyclau/CarND-PID-Control-Project/README.md

 ## Reflection

-### Describe the effect each of the P, I, D components had in your implementation.
+### Describe the effect each of the P, I, D components had in your implementation

-### Describe how the final hyperparameters were chosen.
+### Describe how the final hyperparameters were chosen

-The hyperparameters were chosen iteratively using the Twiddle method.
+The hyperparameters were tuned iteratively using the Twiddle method:

+1. I first set the initial parameters p[] = {0,0,0}, dp[] = {0.1,0.1,0.1}, iterations = 100 and the threshold = 0.1.
+And I found that whenever the p[1] tau for differentiated cte was not zero, the car change the orientation significantly.
+So, I realized the dp[1] = 0.1 is probably to high.
+After a few iterations, i updated the initial parameters p[] = {0.5,0,1.0}, dp[] = {0.1,0.001,0.1}, iterations = 200 and the threshold = 0.1.

+2. With the updates in the intial parameters, the car drove more smoothly and the sum of dp[] is lower than the threshold at p[]={ 0.596141, 0.000526023, 1.22713}.
+However, when I let the car run through the course, the car drove off track in one of the turns.
+Therefore, i increased the iterations to 750 and lowered the threshold to 0.03 and trained it again.

+3. With a few more updates,I found that with p[] = {0.45832, 0.000802943, 2.61739} and dp[] = {0.0048779, 0.0000826086, 0.0134385}, iterations = 2000 and threshold = 0.2 allowed the car drive reasonably smoothly within the course.